perfectnails/perfect-nails-website/README.md

 ## Perfect Nails Website
-Complete revamp of the Perfect Nails website using React.
+Complete revamp of the Perfect Nails website using React. <br>
 Website can be temporarily accessed here: